counsyl/capone/README.md

 #### Ledger

-A Ledger is the top-most organization of information in double-entry bookkeeping as well as the `ledger` app.
+A `Ledger` is the top-most organization of information in double-entry bookkeeping as well as the `ledger` app.
 Most ledgers have names familiar to those with any knowledge of accounting, such as "revenue" or "accounts receivable".

-Ledgers are synonymous with the accounting concept of an Account, so you may see references to Accounts in this documentation or elsewhere in the accounting literature.
+`Ledgers` are synonymous with the accounting concept of an "account", so you may see references to Accounts in this documentation or elsewhere in the accounting literature.

-As a data structure, a Ledger in this library is little more than a name, description, and unique number: LedgerEntries (see below) point to a Ledger to represent their being "in" a Ledger.
-Transactions (see below also) that are "between" two ledgers have a LedgerEntry pointing to one Ledger and another LedgerEntry pointing to another Ledger.
+As a data structure, a `Ledger` in this library is little more than a name, description, and unique number: `LedgerEntries` (see below) point to a `Ledger` to represent their being "in" a `Ledger`.  `Transactions` (see below also) that are "between" two `Ledgers` have a `LedgerEntry` pointing to one `Ledger` and another `LedgerEntry` pointing to another `Ledger`.

 ##### `increased_by_debits`

-Ledger also has the sometimes confusing field `increased_by_debits`.
-All Ledgers are of one of two types: either debits increase the value of an account or credits do.
+`Ledger` also has the sometimes confusing field `increased_by_debits`.
+All `Ledgers` are of one of two types: either debits increase the value of an account or credits do.
 By convention, asset and expense accounts are of the former type, while liabilities, equity, and revenue are of the latter: in short, an increase to an "asset"-type account is a debit, and an increase to